 Peanut Butter and Jelly Swirl Bread

 This homemade peanut butter and jelly swirl bread is a super fun twist on the classic sandwich!
-With creamy peanut butter and sweet jam swirled right into the loaf, it’s impossible to resist!
+With creamy peanut butter and sweet jam swirled right into the loaf, it’s impossible to resist.
+Dairy free and vegetarian.

 During the week, there are a few breakfast items that are in regular rotation at our house.
 We need something quick and easy, especially on busy mornings.